Last updated 14 March 2022

-- a person who is authorised by the aggrieved in writing to apply for an order (e.g. a refuge worker)
+- a person who is authorised by the aggrieved in writing to apply for an order (e.g. a refuge or domestic violence service worker)

 - a police officer

-- a person acting under another Act for the aggrieved (the DFVP Act gives the example of a guardian for a personal matter of the aggrieved under the Guardianship and Administration Act 2000 (Qld), or an attorney under an enduring power of attorney under the Powers of Attorney Act 1998 (Qld)).
+- a person acting on behalf of the aggrieved (the DFVP Act gives the example of a guardian for a personal matter of the aggrieved under the Guardianship and Administration Act 2000 (Qld), or an attorney under an enduring power of attorney under the Powers of Attorney Act 1998 (Qld)).

 To be able to obtain a domestic violence order, you need to be able to show that: